FREE SHIPPING WITHIN REPUBLIC OF IRELAND WHEN YOU SPEND OVER €60

 Your Trusted Jewellery Designer and Artist

 My love of ink drawings and jewellery making have a brain child - Saw Framed was born in November 2019.
 My creations are celebration of differences and uniqueness.
-Most of my jewellery is designed with no particular gender in mind, they are art work itself for whomever love wearing them.
-All my jewellery is hand made in my workshop in Bealnablath Co.
-Cork with 925 sterling silver.
-My drawings are my sketch diary for everyday life, my travels and my design process.
-All framed drawings are original pieces, not printed copies.
-I hope my creations shares part of your fun loving life or/and brightens up your day.
+My jewellery are designed with no particular gender in mind, they are art work or mini sculptures for whomever love wearing them.
+All my jewellery are hand made in my workshop in Bealnablath Co.
+Cork with solid 925 sterling silver.
+I use my own design only and you can see me with my sketch books at my markets.
+In the books you will find ink drawings of my travels and my design process, sort of like a diary.
+I hope my creations shares part of your fun loving life and brightens up your day.

 Looking for the perfect piece of jewellery or framed work to celebrate an upcoming occasion?
 Or just feeling like treating yourself today?!
 Let Saw Framed help!
 Contact us and together we’ll choose from our selection of beautiful design or come up with something unique to suit your style and budget.